renaudrenaud/local_inference/README.md

 ```

 - In your browser:
-  - Go to the mapped port
+  - Go to the OpenWebUI mapped port
   - Create the admin account
   - Start using the system!